kanpov/archivedwebsite/_posts/2022-05-15-implementing-resourcerun-gameplay-loop.markdown

     - The posts are somewhat versioned (e.g. _0.1_):
       - The first number is the major iteration of the content format
       - The second number is the number of the post, relative to the first number
-      - The second number is reset to one on each major iteration
+      - The second number is kept every major iteration
     - The main topic of the post comes after the version
   - The main target audience of the posts are:
     - People interested in my projects (these are essentially written dev-logs)